Spend a Saturday following in the footsteps of some of Baltimore’s great literary and cultural figures.

 - Weather policy: Keep an eye on the weather report as tours may be cancelled due to inclement weather.
 In this case, will we issue a replacement ticket for another tour date.

 - Duration: Tours generally run between 90 minutes to 2 hours in length depending on the group, questions, and conversation.

 - Parking: Ample street parking is available at meters and local paid lots.
+Some meters in the area have a 4 hour limit.
 Because the tour starts at the south end of Mount Vernon and ends at the north end, you may want to consider parking about in central Mount Vernon, for instance at the open lot at 810 N Charles St or the Walters Art Museum lot at 600 Cathedral St. After the tour, participants can either walk back or take the Purple Circulator bus (free), which they can catch nearby on St. Paul Street – this has a stop at Saratoga.